cbueth/infomeasure/docs/index.md

 ## How to cite

-If you use `infomeasure` in your research, find the `CITATION.cff` file in [the repository](https://github.com/cbueth/infomeasure) and cite it accordingly.
+If you use `infomeasure` in your research, please cite our article [To Be Published].
+You can also find citation information for this project in the `CITATION.cff` file in [the repository](https://github.com/cbueth/infomeasure) and cite it accordingly.
-GitHub provides a "Cite this repository" button on the right side of the page for an APA and BibTeX citation.
+Alternatively, if you'd like to cite the software itself or a specific version, find the [Zenodo project page](https://doi.org/10.5281/zenodo.15241810) for the specific version you are using and cite it accordingly.

 ## Contributing
 If you want to contribute to the development of `infomeasure`, please read the